rm53961/Project-1/README.md

 ### **Simple Queries**

-This query retrieves all students who are in grade 11 from the student table.
+*This query retrieves all students who are in grade 11 from the student table*

 SELECT * FROM student WHERE student_grade = '11';